uswds/uswds-site/_components/icon-list.md

           <strong>Add rich content sparingly.</strong> Each list item can display rich text content like HTML, images, and even other components.
 Be succinct.
 Too much complexity distracts from the impact of an icon list.
         </li>
         <li>
-          <strong>Use similar icons.</strong> Use the same icon for each list item unless variation is meaningful (ie. ✔︎ vs. ✗’s).
+          <strong>Use similar icons.</strong> Use the same icon for each list item unless variation is meaningful (e.g., ✔︎ vs. ✗’s).
 Icons should come from the same icon library and have a similar look and feel.
         </li>
       </ul>
       <h4 class="usa-heading">Accessibility</h4>